1mgroot/Tracil/DESIGN.md

 {
   "variable": "AEDECOD",
   "dataset": "ADAE",
-  "summary": "The variable AEDECOD in the ADAE dataset is traced from its source in the aCRF file, through an intermediate transformation in the SDTM dataset, to its final form in the ADaM dataset.
+  "summary": "The variable AEDECOD in the ADAE dataset is traced from its source in the CRF file, through an intermediate transformation in the SDTM dataset, to its final form in the ADaM dataset.
 The traceability analysis highlights the transformation path and identifies any documentation gaps.", "lineage": {
     "nodes": [
-      {"id": "aCRF.AE_TERM", "type": "source", "file": "aCRF"},
+      {"id": "CRF.AE_TERM", "type": "source", "file": "CRF"},
       {"id": "SDTM.AE.AETERM", "type": "intermediate", "file": "ae.xpt"},
       {"id": "ADaM.ADAE.AEDECOD", "type": "target", "file": "adae.xpt"}
     ],
     "edges": [
-      {"from": "aCRF.AE_TERM", "to": "SDTM.AE.AETERM", "confidence": 0.95},
+      {"from": "CRF.AE_TERM", "to": "SDTM.AE.AETERM", "confidence": 0.95},
       {"from": "SDTM.AE.AETERM", "to": "ADaM.ADAE.AEDECOD", "confidence": 0.87}
     ],
     "gaps": ["Missing transformation logic documentation"]